What the 2019 Federal Budget means for WA

 The $122m urban congestion funding earmarked for WA includes freeway upgrades and parking stations around Perth and to the city’s south.

-Some extra funding has been awarded to hospitals, with the Morrison Government allocating $28 million over five years to St John Ambulance to trial urgent care
+Some extra funding has been awarded to hospitals, with the Morrison Government allocating $28 million over five years to St John Ambulance to trial urgent care centres in WA and $25 million to upgrade the Peel Health Campus.

 Regional digital connectivity